Computing the output distribution and selection probabilities of a stack filter from the DNF of its positive Boolean

 \subsection{Rank selection probabilities}

 Let $S$ be a stack filter.
-Given a sequence $Z$ of independent identically distributed random variables, the so called {\it rank selection probability} $p_i$ is defined as the probability that a fixed component of the output series $SZ$ is the $i$-th smallest in the sliding window of length $w$.
-It is known, [6], [2, p.236] that
+Given a sequence $Z$ of i.i.d. random variables, the so called {\it rank selection probability} $p_i$ is defined as the probability that a fixed component of the output series $SZ$ is the $i$-th smallest in the sliding window of length $w$.
+It is known, [8], [2, p.236] that

 where $A_i$ is the number of bitstrings $x$ with $i$ ones and $w-i$ zeros that have $b(x) =0$.
-The $A_i$'s can be conveniently calculated in tandem with the evaluation of (3).
+The $A_i$'s can be conveniently calculated in tandem with the evaluation of (2).
 For instance, as the reader can easily verify, the contribution of the last row in Table 2 to $A_0$ up to $A_7$ is:

-We mention that in [5] the optimization of stack filters with respect to certain constraints leads to specific desirable values of $A_1, \cdots, A_w$.
+We mention that in [6] the optimization of stack filters with respect to certain constraints leads to specific desirable values of $A_1, \ldots, A_w$.
 Finding a stack filter $S$ that features these values (at least approximately) is however hard.
-The author plans to compile a catalogue of CED's (see 3.2) with corresponding vectors $(A_1, \cdots, A_w)$ from which a suitable candidate $S$ can be picked.
+One may hence be led to compile a catalogue of CED's (see 4.1) with corresponding vectors $(A_1, \ldots, A_w)$ from which a suitable candidate $S$ can be picked.